tshabebe/keno_express_api/README.md

 5 - [TICKET] Create your bet on POST Ticket.

-6 - [Drawn] Generate the 20 number draw
+6 - [DRAW] Generate the 20 number draw

 ## Tools